evkx/evkx.github.io/content/models/rivian/r1/r1s_quad-motor_awd_mp/_index.md

 ## Performance

-The Rivian R1S Quad-Motor AWD MP delivers a jaw-dropping maximum power of 764 KW (1039 hp/1025 bhp) and a massive total torque of 1623 Nm (1198 ft-lb).
+The Rivian R1S Quad-Motor AWD MP delivers a jaw-dropping maximum power of 764 KW (1039 hp/1025 bhp) and a massive total torque of 1623 Nm (1198 lb-ft).
 This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in just 2.6 seconds, showcasing its astonishing acceleration.
 Additionally, it achieves a top speed of 201 km/h (125 mph), making it a true marvel of engineering and performance.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 149 kWh and a net usable capacity of 141,5 kWh, providing an 7,5 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 149 kWh and a net usable capacity of 141,5 kWh, providing an 7,5 kWh buffer (5.0%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [EPA range](../../../../guides/understandingrange/epa/) varies from 321 to 340 miles (516-547 km), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 2.3mi/kWh for the basic version and 2.4mi/kWh for the top trim version for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.